helium/HIP/0000-Hex-Coverage-Limit.md

 ## Drawbacks:
 The implementation of this proposal could increase the complexity of the Mobile network, and modeled coverage scores.

+Further, radio deployers may lose out on awarded coverage points in instances where multiple radios are set up in the same hex.

 ## Rationale and Alternatives:
-An alternative would be to allow radios and hexes to keep earning the defined amount of modeled coverage points as described in HIP 74, which may prevent or stagnate the growth of the network.
+An alternative would be to allow radios and hexes to keep earning the defined amount of modeled coverage points as described in HIP 74, which may prevent or stagnate the growth of the network because this method does encourage the strategic placement of radios to minimize overlapping coverage.

 ## Unresolved Question:
 How will mappers and mapping of the network tie into this?